If a business suffers some damage to its property it will inevitably lead to a break in the earning power of that business.

 This would be done where say a new production unit was being constructed and damage to this unit would affect the future profits of the business.

-Our technical team will be happy to answer any questions.
+Our independent brokers will be happy to answer any questions.